 TH: Has Co-Navigate’s success as a company been because you focus on ethical investing?

 AM: We believe we’re being successful because we’re working alongside clients and helping them meet their financial goals.
 We’re helping clients identify what their goals are and helping them meet these; ethical investments are just a part of that process of helping a client get from where they are now, to where they want to be.
+Working with clients is the best part of my job and I am always happy to hear from new people looking to start putting their financial plan in place.

 TH: Brilliant, thanks very much Andy.